Rinchan: Background

-Around 1313, an invader named "Du'l-Qadr"—mentioned by Jonaraja to be the commander of a Karmasena—invaded Kashmir with heavy cavalry.
-Baharistan-i-shahi (BIS; anon.) notes him to be a Turko-Mongol raider; the name is given as "Zulchu".
+Around 1313, an invader named "Da'lacha"—mentioned by the 15th century Kashmiri chronicler Jonaraja as the commander of a Karmasena—invaded Kashmir with heavy cavalry.
+Baharistan-i-shahi (BIS), a 17th century chronicle of Kashmir written by an anonymous author, notes him to be a Turko-Mongol raider; the name is given as "Zulchu".

-Jonaraja notes that Suhadeva, the-then ruler of Kashmir to have had received him with all honors; he sought to pay his way out of a conflict and levied new taxes on all subjects.
+Jonaraja notes that Suhadeva, then ruler of Kashmir, received him with all honors; he sought to pay his way out of a conflict and levied new taxes on all subjects.
 This did not go down well with the Brahmins who threatened to fast until death, bringing Suhadeva's plans to an end and spurring the inevitable.
-In contrast, BIS does not mention any negotiation — the sole aim was said to be to massacre Kashmiris and gain wealth.
+In contrast, BIS does not mention any negotiation—the sole aim was said to be to massacre Kashmiris and gain wealth.

 Biography

 Early life

 Little is known about the antecedents of Rinchan.
 While BIS claims him to have arrived from "Tibet", Jonaraja says that he was a Ladakhi nobleman of Buddhist faith whose father and other relatives were treacherously murdered at the hands of Kalamanya (probably Balti) clan.
 Rinchan took his revenge by feigning to make peace with the Kalamanyas, lured them unarmed to drink the chalice at a river-bank and had them murdered with a hidden axe.
 Despite this success, there were ample adversaries left in Ladakh, and he chose to ply his trade in North Kashmir.